What Color of Primer Should You Use? (For Different Paints)

 What Color of Primer Should You Use For White Paint?

-You can use light grey primer for white paint too.
-Light grey doesn’t have a high volume of dark tint, so it works fine for white finishes.
-Other colors increase the chances of bleed-through or coloring under the white.
+You can use a light-grey primer for white paint, too, as it doesn’t have a high volume of dark tint and works fine for white finishes.

 Black